 Parents will be notified in a timely manner during the spring or early fall if their child is eligible to participate in the Title 1 program.
 Parents must sign a permission form in order to receive supplemental services.
-Goal-setting conferences are held in October and April for students in grades 1-5.
+Goal-setting conferences are held in October and April (by parent request) for students in grades K-5.
 This conference includes student, parent(s) and teachers and is scheduled at various times during the day.
-Title 1 progress reports for students in grades 1-5 are sent home in February and June.
+Title 1 progress reports for students in grades K-5 are sent home in February and June.
 Informal conferences occur as needed throughout the year.
 Team meetings consisting of the principal, psychologist, classroom and Title 1 teachers will be held with parents, if necessary.
 Parents may request meetings to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children.
 The school will respond to such suggestions as soon as is practicably possible.
 Parents and teachers jointly develop a compact that states parent/teacher/student responsibilities.
 In the fall and spring, surveys are sent home which invite feedback and workshop suggestions.
 (5) (7) (11) (9)

 We will provide assistance to parents and family members in understanding the challenging state standards and state and local assessments.
 During the Title 1 Back-to-School Night, parents are directed to the SCASD website, www.scasd.org/Domain /35, in order to gain understanding of the state’s academic and student achievement standards, local assessments and curriculum.
 An informational brochure about the program is sent home at the beginning of the year.
 (11) (6)